 Designed to introduce the student with no previous background in French to the language and to French culture.
 The pronunciation system and basic sentence structures are taught to enable understanding and expression on a rudimentary level.

-(The continuation of Beginning French, FRE 112, will be offered in Summer School)
+FRE 112 Beginning French